 To participate fully in the medical decision making process, people need to work closely with their doctors.
 People may wish to obtain additional information about a recommended test or treatment before making a decision (see see Researching a Disorder).
 Information can be obtained from

 People should read the information carefully, keeping in mind the potential sources of bias in the information.
 For example, anecdotal information may indicate a treatment is helpful, but the treatment may not be helpful for everyone.
-These resources may generate additional questions for people to discuss with their doctors (see Making the Most of Health Care: Making the Most of a Health Care Visit).
-People may also want to consult with another doctor, particularly one who has additional expertise (that is, get a second opinion—see Making the Most of Health Care: Getting a Second Opinion).
+These resources may generate additional questions for people to discuss with their doctors (see see Making the Most of a Health Care Visit).
+People may also want to consult with another doctor, particularly one who has additional expertise (that is, get a second opinion—see see Getting a Second Opinion).

-People should also be clear in expressing their choices to their doctors, especially if they have conditions, such as a terminal illness, that may make it impossible for them to express their wishes at some point later on (see Legal and Ethical Issues: Advance Directives).
+People should also be clear in expressing their choices to their doctors, especially if they have conditions, such as a terminal illness, that may make it impossible for them to express their wishes at some point later on (see see Advance Directives).